 Ideally, Australian food animals should be slaughtered as close to the site of production as practicable to minimise transport and handling stress, and to ensure they are protected by appropriate and enforceable animal welfare and slaughter standards.

-Effective operational protocols must be in place at all times to safeguard the welfare of exported animals.
-These protocols must ensure humane animal transport, handling and slaughter practices in accordance with best practice; and include accreditation of abattoirs, training of employees and the implementation of an independent animal welfare auditing process.
+- effective operational protocols must be in place at all times to safeguard the welfare of exported animals.
+These protocols must ensure humane animal transport, low stress handling1,2 and slaughter practices in accordance with best practice3; and include accreditation of abattoirs, training of employees, and the implementation of an independent animal welfare auditing process.

 To minimise transport and handling stress and to ensure animals are slaughtered according to Australian standards, food animals should be slaughtered in Australia and as close to the site of production as possible.